-As of August 2021, all graduate students are required to maintain Individual Development Plans (IDPs).
+All graduate students are required to maintain Individual Development Plans (IDPs).
 IDPs are a collaborative tool used to guide the scientific, professional, and personal development of students.
 These "living documents" are expected to evolve over the course of your graduate studies.
-Incoming students will participate in an IDP workshop during Orientation and will be asked to review their Year 1 document with the Advisory Committee (vide infra) during their introductory meetings.
+Incoming students will participate in an IDP workshop during Orientation and will be asked to review their Year 1 document with the Advisory Committee during their introductory meetings.
+After meeting 4, the student should complete their IDP; proof of submission should be sent to the Graduate Office.
 In August of Year 2, you will review your updated IDP with both the Advisory Committee and your Research Advisor.
 Following ascension to candidacy, you will be expected to update and review your IDP with your Thesis Advisor every August.
 A copy of all IDPs should be submitted to the Graduate Office.
 The departmental IDP forms can be found on the departmental website.